Aryan-Wadhawan/DungeonMania-Game-Engine/Pair_Blog.md

 To fix this:

-- We updated the `pickUp()` method in the `Player` class to check whether a key already exists in the inventory.
+- I updated the `pickUp()` method in the `Player` class to check whether a key already exists in the inventory.

 - If the player is already holding a key, they are prevented from picking up another.

 This change ensures that the inventory reflects the correct key behavior outlined in the spec.

-We also added the following test to confirm the fix:
+I also added the following test to confirm the fix:

 ```java
 @Test